Definition of Narrative Essay

 “Well, I’ve thought about that ever since, and yes, it explains a lot to me, but for the reader’s sake I should have written: ‘I am the only daughter in a Mexican family of six sons.’
 Or even: ‘I am the only daughter of a Mexican father and a Mexican-American mother.’
 Or: ‘I am the only daughter of a working-class family of nine.’
 All of these had everything to do with who I am today.”

-In this essay, the author has given full description of a daughter – how she looks and how she behaves.
+In this essay, the author has given a full description of a daughter – how she looks and how she behaves.

 Function of Narrative Essay

-A narrative essay describes people, presents their conversation, and narrates their experiences to teach lessons to readers.
+A narrative essay describes people, presents their conversations, and narrates their experiences to teach lessons to readers.
 In fact, it is like a story, but different in that it is weaved around a motif.
 A motif is given before the incidents of the essay.
 Readers become aware of this single theme, central idea, or motif once they go through the essay.
 Its major aim is to provide information about life experiences and lessons learned from those experiences.